-A light linked to the engine ECU is mounted towards the rear of the RH fixed cab panel.
+An indicator light linked to the engine ECU is mounted at the front of the RH arm rest on the left of the group.
 It will illuminate for 2 seconds with 'ign on' and extinguish if all is OK.
 It will flash when an engine fault is detected and the flash count will identify the fault - contact SAM.